anonymous-for-review/taos/README.md

 ### Run

 You can run ``main.py`` directly to obtain the simulation results in default settings.
+You may use the file ``draw/draw.ipynb`` to obtain the figures of average JRTs, CDF of JRTs, etc.

 ### Dependencies

 See ``requirements.txt``.

 The code depends on package `docplex`.
-You should have a commercial or academic version of CPLEX optimization studio installed, and then install the package `docplex` as guided.
+You should have a **commercial** or **academic** version (NOT the no-cost edition!) of CPLEX optimization studio installed, and then install the package `docplex` as guided.